IDMNYU/audiolab/docs/serge.md

 8. LFO 2 rate knob

 *Notes:*
-- the two LFOs can have their frequency set externally (inputs *3* and *7*); they can be patched to frequency modulate one another.
+- The two LFOs can have their frequency set externally (inputs *3* and *7*); they can be patched to frequency modulate one another.

 #### And